gvisoc/gvisoc.github.io/_posts/2020-04-28-Lenovo ThinkPad T490s - a Battery Review under Linux.md

 - `START_CHARGE_THRESH_BAT0="60"`
 - `STOP_CHARGE_THRESH_BAT0="80"`

-These values can be temporally modified by commands like `sudo tlp fullcharge BAT0` or `sudo tlp START_CHARGE 75 BAT0`.
+These values can be temporally modified by commands like `sudo tlp fullcharge BAT0` or `sudo tlp START_CHARGE BAT0 75`.
 If you want the defaults to be restored every time you go on a battery ride, keep going and uncomment the following and set it to 1:

 - `RESTORE_THRESHOLDS_ON_BAT="1"`

-Once you do this, these values will be configured system-wide, at some level external to the OS; I'm not sure if it is the UEFI, the system's NVRAM or a NVRAM in the battery or power system, but they will affect other Operating Systems in the machine.
+Once you do this, these values will be configured system-wide, at some place external to the OS; I'm not sure if it is the UEFI, the system's NVRAM or a NVRAM in the battery or in the power subsystem, but they will affect other Operating Systems in the machine.

-For Windows 10, all these are done with Lenovo Vantage.
+For Windows 10, all these are done with [Lenovo Vantage](https://www.lenovo.com/us/en/software/vantage).